 My name is Philippe Virouleau, and I currently have a post-doctoral position at Inria Bordeaux, in the STORM and HiePACS teams.
 I work closely with Emmanuel Agullo, Olivier Aumage, and Olivier Coulaud on the topic of using standard parallel programming model (ie: OpenMP), to target heterogeneous architectures through the StarPU runtime.

 In 2015 I started a PhD under the supervision of François Broquedis, Thierry Gautier, et Fabrice Rastello in the MOAIS (then CORSE) teams (Inria Grenoble).
 During this PhD I started using and developing extensions for the OpenMP API, which we use to target the runtime developed in the AVALON team, xKaapi.
 I successfully defended my PhD on June 2018, and the manuscript is available on HAL.

-I’ve recently started my PhD after working for two years with Thierry and François on an OpenMP source to source compiler project named Kstar.
-My research focuses on compilers and runtimes, and particularly on how they can interact to get the most performances out of recent NUMA architectures.
+My research interests focus on compilers and runtimes, and particularly on how they can interact to get the most performances out of recent architectures.

 Given what my main hobby is (see below), you will find on this website mostly cubing or computer science related stuff, as well as some random stuff (sometimes only available in French…).

-The best way to contact me is by mail : philippe (dot) virouleau (at) imag (dot) fr.
+The best way to contact me is by mail : philippe (dot) 44 (at) gmail (dot) com.